HFF-Git/LcsNodes-Book/Book-Text.md

 The main controller board features two LEDs.
 They are the ready and the activity LED.
 They are accessed via the **writeDio** routine.
 The LCS core library will use the ready LED to indicate that the node is ready.
 The activity LED is used to show library activities such as receiving a LCS message.
 The recommended colors for the LEDs are a green for the READY LED and yellow for the ACTIVE LED.
 The following just shows an example how to control the LEDs.

-// ??? this is done via nodeCOntrol calls ...
+// ??? this is done via nodeControl calls ...

 ### *Timer*